 Across the country the cities with the worst housing affordability crises have already imposed a 25% affordability requirement on all new development.
 Seattle must do this too.
 Given the tremendous job growth in our city we must require developers to share the cost of mitigating the demand on our affordable housing stock.

 People aren’t moving to Seattle because we are building more buildings.
 They are moving to Seattle because of our tremendous job growth.
-By 2035, Seattle expects to grow by 120,000 residents and 115,000 jobs.
+By 2035, Seattle expects to grow by 120,000 residents and add 115,000 jobs.
 Many of these new jobs are for high earners in the tech sector, so developers are motivated to only build luxury housing.
 But we know that for Seattle to be a vibrant and diverse city we must have housing affordable to everyone.
-Given the incredible demand for housing, the city has a tremendous bargaining position with private developers.
-The city has so far asked for very little; currently our affordability requirements are as low as 3% in some parts of the city.
-It’s time for us to ask for more.
+Given the incredible and increasing demand for housing, the city has a tremendous bargaining position with private developers.
+The city has so far asked for very little; currently our affordability requirements are as low as 2% in some parts of the city.
+It’s time for us to demand more.

 If existing communities are going to thrive in a hot rental market, the question is how can the city recapture new value from growth and redirect it toward more affordable housing.
-Requiring as much as 25% of all new housing to be affordable to low income and working class people is the best tool to achieve that goal.
-To be clear: I would not support any inclusionary zoning proposal that would deter or prohibit development.
-I would require the city to conduct an independent economic analysis for any proposed upzone of a neighborhood to determine if the developer can meet or exceed the 25% affordability mandate, and in any event, require the highest affordability standard supported by that economic analysis.
+Requiring 25% of all new housing to be affordable to low income and working class people is the best tool to achieve that goal.

 Office of the Tenant Advocate